Cuajinicuilapa (municipality): The municipality

 One notable Afro-Mexican community outside the seat is San Nicolás.
 The residents here have a reputation for festivities and dancing.
 It is said that people have gotten ill and even died after parties called fandangos, which can last for up to three days.
+Another community with an Afro-Mexican population is Barajillas.

 The Playa de Tierra Colorada is located in the community of the same name located between Punta Maldonado and the Barra de Tecoanapa.
 The area was declared an ecological reserve by the municipality in 1986 because it is a breeding area for marine turtles as well as its rich vegetation.

 Punta Maldonado is a small cape, which is the furthest point east of the state of Guerrero.
 It is an important fishing port, especially of rock lobster as well as its large Afro-Mexican population.
 The men go out to sea at night to fish in shifts that can last up to fifteen hours every day.
 It has a small antique lighthouse very near the border with Oaxaca.

 The Santo Domingo lagoon has a wide variety of fish and birds especially among its mangroves.
 Near Santo Domingo is the Barra del Pío.
 It is generally inhabited only during certain fishing seasons, with houses here that are abandoned during other times of the year.